cboulanger/bibliograph/doc/dev/deployment.md

   --skip-composer               - skip building of the composer dependencies --deploy-host, -H path        - the host server to deploy to via SSH, overrides
                                   DEPLOY_HOST
+  --deploy-php, -P version      - the PHP version used on the host server, overrides
+                                  PHP_VERSION
-  --deploy-dir, -D path         - the directory on the host to deploy to,
+  --deploy-dir, -D path         - the directory on the host to deploy to, overrides
-                                  overrides DEPLOY_DIR
+                                  DEPLOY_DIR
   --deploy-config-dir, -C path  - the path to the configuration dir, absolute or
                                   relative to the deployment dir.
 Defaults to 'config', overrides DEPLOY_CONFIG_DIR